Tarmslitaren/FrosthavenAssistant/README.md

 ## Roadmap
 - Next:
-  - Something special
   - More minor improvements
-- And then:
-  - Maybe language support

-## Developer Notes
+## Developer Notes for adding game data

 #### Calculations
 health and attack may be using a string formula instead of integer.